Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 Of the 35 genesets assessed,
-19 had sufficient representation to test, and of those, 18 were significantly associated with at least one EEG feature during at least one visit within the 18-month window, after correcting for false discovery rate (Benjamini-Hochberg, q < 0.2; @figure3\A, B, Table S4, S5).
+19 had sufficient representation to test, and of those, 18 were significantly associated with at least one VEP feature during at least one visit within the 18-month window, after correcting for false discovery rate (Benjamini-Hochberg, q < 0.2; @figure3\A, B, Table S4, S5).